Skip to content

 The George Inn, Southwark, London

-The capital’s last remaining galleried inn, The George Inn in Southwark, could be a welcome refreshment stop on a walk along the Thames Path National Trail.
-The site has connections with Charles Dickens, who visited it when it was a coffee shop and mentioned it in Little Dorrit.
-The National Trust cares for the inn, but it's now managed by Greene King and you're advised to book ahead before you visit.Visit the George Inn
+Pop into the capital’s last remaining galleried inn, The George Inn, after a walk along the Thames Path National Trail.
+The site has connections with Charles Dickens, who visited it when it was a coffee shop and mentioned it in his novel Little Dorrit.
+While we care for the inn, it's now managed by Greene King and you're advised to book ahead before you visit.Visit The George Inn

 The Fleece Inn, Bretforton, Worcestershire

 Originally built as a farmhouse, The Fleece Inn at Bretforton was first licensed in 1848.
-It’s just a stone’s throw from the Cotswold Way National Trail at Chipping Camden, or you could take a trip to Hidcote for a peaceful garden stroll.Visit the Cotswolds
+It’s just a stone’s throw from the Cotswold Way National Trail at Chipping Camden, or you could take a trip to Hidcote for a peaceful garden stroll.Visit The Fleece Inn

-Set in the heart of this historic market town, the 15th-century King's Head is one of England's best preserved coaching inns.
-Dating back to 1455, the King's Head has many fascinating architectural features, including rare stained-glass windows, exposed wattle and daub and the original in stables.
-Head out to the nearby Chilterns countryside for a ramble in the hills, before returning to the pub for a refreshing drink.Visit the King's Head
+At the heart of the market town of Aylesbury, King's Head is one of England's best-preserved coaching inns.
+Dating back to 1455, the pub has many historic architectural features, including rare stained-glass windows, exposed wattle and daub and original stabling.
+Head out to the nearby Chilterns countryside for a ramble in the hills before returning to the pub to refuel.Visit King's Head

 Find a walk